-If a girl rejects you – based on the circumstances – there might be still be chance.
-She sounds young.
-Things could change for her over time.
-She could be unsure, inexperienced, and put in a moment when she could react badly to your specific approach.
+If a girl rejects you - based on the circumstances of course - there might be still be chance.

-If a woman rejects you – and you’re around her age – circumstances aside – the chance of her changing her mind within a reasonable time goes down to practically zero.
+If a woman rejects you - and you're around her age - circumstances once again aside - the chance of her changing her mind within a reasonable time goes down to practically ZERO.

 Which means it's probably not going to happen with her... ever.